ThanksKilling

-ThanksKilling is a 2007 American independent black comedy slasher film written and directed by Jordan Downey, and co-written by Brad Schulz, Tony Wilson, Grant Yaffee, and Kevin Stewart.
-It was followed by a 2012 sequel titled ThanksKilling 3, the $112,248 budget of which was raised through a Kickstarter campaign.
+ThanksKilling is a 2008 American independent black comedy slasher film produced, co-written and directed by Jordan Downey.
+A spoof of low-budget horror features, it follows a group of college students who are terrorized by a killer possessed turkey.
+With a production budget of $3,500, the film received generally negative reviews from critics upon release.
+However, it attained a cult following, and was followed by a sequel, ThanksKilling 3, in 2012 and a musical adaptation in 2013.

 Plot

-At the first Thanksgiving in 1621, a topless Pilgrim is chased and slain with a tomahawk wielded by an evil demonic turkey, which quips, "Nice tits, bitch!"
+Following the first Thanksgiving in 1621, a topless Pilgrim girl is chased and slain with a tomahawk wielded by an evil, demonic turkey.

 Centuries later, five college students (good girl Kristen, jock Johnny, ditzy Ali, redneck Billy, and nerdy Darren) head home for Thanksgiving with their families.
 After Kristen calls her father, the local sheriff, the car overheats in Crawberg (formerly Crawl Berg).
 This forces the quintet to camp out for the night.
 As they are setting up, Darren tells the settler-era folktale of Feathercloud, a Native American shaman who was dishonored by hedonistic pilgrim Chuck Langston, one of Billy's ancestors.
 The outraged Feathercloud used necromancy to create Turkie, who is said to appear every five-hundred and five years to slaughter all Caucasians he encounters.

 Elsewhere, a dog owned by a hermit named Oscar urinates on a miniature totem pole, desecrating it, and releasing Turkie prematurely and urinating on him as well.
 Angry, Turkie kills the dog, prompting Oscar to swear vengeance as Turkie runs off, and scares Kristen.
 Kristen tells the others about her run-in with Turkie, but they laugh off her story, until a baby rabbit (which appears to have been pecked to death) is thrown into their campfire.
 The next day, Turkie flags down a vehicle, and when the driver sexually propositions him, Turkie responds by shooting the man in the head and hijacking his car.
 By nightfall, the students reach their respective homes, and while Johnny tries to reconnect with his estranged father, Turkie attacks him.
 Johnny's parents are killed, but he escapes, and rejoins his friends with the exception of Ali, who is having sex with her boyfriend, Greg.
 Turkie walks in on the lovers, slits Greg's throat, and rapes an unaware Ali before snapping her neck.